Draveil: History

 Human presence in Draveil during the Neolithic period is suggested by the discovery of a menhir called the "Pierre à Mousseaux" dating from the fourth millennium BC and confirmed by the presence of tools and weapons in flint cut found in the Mainville quarter of Draveil.
 The Gauls named the place Dracvern meaning "the spirit of the Alder".
 The Romans called it Dravernum.
 In the Merovingian period a money minting facility was installed here, which minted one-third of a gold sol called "Draverno".

-Population
+Demographics

-Inhabitants of Draveil are known as Draveillois.
+Inhabitants of Draveil are known as Draveillois (masculine) and Draveilloises (feminine) in French.

 Administration

 Draveil is part of the arrondissement of Évry, the canton of Draveil and the communauté d'agglomération Val d'Yerres Val de Seine.
 The mayor of Draveil from 1995 until 2021 was Georges Tron.
 He resigned on 25 May 2021 following his sentence and imprisonment for sexual assault and rape.
 He was succeeded by Richard Privat in June 2021.